symfony/symfony-docs/event_dispatcher.rst

     {
         public function onKernelRequest(RequestEvent $event)
         {
+            // The isMainRequest() method was introduced in Symfony 5.3.
-            if (!$event->isMainRequest()) {
+            // In previous versions it was called isMasterRequest() if (!$event->isMainRequest()) {
                 // don't do anything if it's not the main request return;